 Our research themes include: art and design; journalism, media theory and practice; language, linguistics, culture and society; modern languages and cultures; philosophy; and history.

 Visit our Research home page for more information.

 We are proud of the fantastic achievements of both our current students, who excel in many areas of University life and beyond, and those of our graduates, who go on to high flying careers in a wide variety of industries and sectors.

-The College welcomes students from around the world and enjoys a highly stimulating and welcoming culture.
+The Faculty welcomes students from around the world and enjoys a highly stimulating and welcoming culture.
 Our students also have a wealth of opportunities for international study and work experience in the UK, Europe and around the world.